skroutz/oauth2-joomla-component/README.md

 ### Installation instructions for VirtueMart 2

+1. Download the latest version of the component from [Releases][releases]
-1. Install Joomla! and VirtueMart
+2. Install Joomla! and VirtueMart
-2. Login to the 'Administration' and install the 'Component'
+3. Login to the 'Administration' and install the 'Component'
     - Select 'Install / Uninstall' from the 'Extensions' menu
     - Click 'Choose file' and select the extension (`com_skroutzeasy.zip`) from your HDD
     - Upload the file using 'Upload File & Install'

 ![Installing OAuth2 Joomla Component][oauth2-joomla-component-install]

-3. Configure the 'Component'
+4. Configure the 'Component'
     - Select the 'Skroutz Easy' component from the 'Component' menu
     - Click the 'Parameters' from the toolbar
     - Add the `client_id` in the 'Client ID' field